tsimeonov/Computer-Science/Computer Science/CM1040 Web Development/Week 1/week 1.md

   <summary>From Web 1.0 to Society 5.0</summary>

 - `Web 1.0 (The Read-only Web)`: Starting aroubd 1990 wiht Tim Berners-Lee's invention, this era was characterized by static web pages created by a small group of developers.
 The primary focus was on oublishing ang accesiing information, not user interaction.
+- `Web 2.0 (The Social Web)`: Beginning in late 1990s and early 2000s, this phase marked the shift to "Read-Write" web.
+It empowered everydawy users to create and share content through blogs (Wordpress), social media (Facebook), and dynamic applications, enabled by technologies like AJAX and JSON.

 <br>